-High-resolution photography and HD b-roll video of the Memorial plaza, the Museum, and noteworthy events at the site are available for download at www.911memorial.org/digitalassets.
-Request the password to the assets by emailing firstname.lastname@example.org.
+High-resolution photography and HD b-roll video of the Memorial plaza, the Museum, and noteworthy events at the site are available by request.
+Please email firstname.lastname@example.org.

-Additionally, we invite you to learn more about our institution through our Year in Review and From Plaza to Bedrock infographic.
+Additionally, we invite you to learn more about our institution through our Annual Report and From Plaza to Bedrock infographic.
 Both provide important information about our site and our programming.

 You can download our institutional backgrounder here.
 This document serves as an informational tool for members of the media who are interested in the 9/11 Memorial & Museum.

 Those looking for access to work on the Memorial and the Museum site must complete the form at the bottom of this page.

 A visit to the 9/11 Memorial & Museum is widely regarded as one of the most essential experiences in New York City.
 This addendum contains information for travel media, including logistical information for individuals who are planning a visit.
 Please refer to the backgrounder informational tool for general information about the Memorial and the Museum.

 The 9/11 Memorial & Museum takes great care to preserve the sacredness of our site as part of our responsibility to our stakeholders, especially 9/11 family members, first responders, and members of the community personally affected by the attacks of September 11, 2001 and February 26, 1993.
 All media working on the site should observe the following guidelines:

 - Both on the Memorial plaza and within the Museum, all equipment should be kept to a minimum and must be easily carried by the crew.